rondevera/jslintmate/README.markdown

       Customize this file path as needed.

-  This is great for sharing a config file with project collaborators, so that everyone uses the same JSLint options for all JS files.
+  This is great for sharing options with project collaborators--everyone uses the same options for all JS files, and different projects can have different options.
 The simple YAML config file used by [jslint\_on\_rails][jslint_on_rails_config] is a good example.

-* Specify **global JSLint options** for use across projects:
+* Specify **global JSLint/JSHint options** for use across projects:

   1. Within TextMate, go to Bundles > Bundle Editor > Edit Commands.
-  2. Expand "JSLintMate" and highlight "Run JSLintMate".
+  2. Expand "JavaScript JSLintMate" and highlight "Run JSLintMate".
   3. Add your list of options as `--linter-options`.
 For example (no line breaks):